 The Crop or “Honey Stomach”

 The nectar gathered from flowers is stored in the crop.
-This second stomach is different from the main stomach where food eaten by the bees is stored and processed.
+This second stomach is different from the main stomach, where food eaten by bees is stored and processed.

 Do Honey Bees Vomit Nectar Stored On Their Honey Stomachs?

 Eric Mussen of the UC Davis Department of Entomology and Nematology also made a distinction between vomiting and regurgitation.
 The distinction explains why honey could not be bee vomit, technically.

 In simple terms, honey cannot be vomit from bees because it never reaches the stomach and gets mixed with digested, processed, or to-be-processed foods.

 The bee does not vomit the nectar.
 It regurgitates the nectar.
 Hence, it cannot be called “vomit.”

 That technical difference between regurgitating and vomiting excludes the possibility that honey is made from bee vomit.

 In vomiting, foods that are ingested and processed (or about to be processed) in the stomach are thrown up and excreted out of the mouth.